benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 24.md

 ## Distance Vector Propagation Speed
 ### Good news travels fast
-When link cost reduces or a new better path becomes available, the message progpag
+When link cost reduces or a new better path becomes available, the message propagates quickly within the network.